thabsko/astro-realm/README.md

 ## Usage
-The repository contains Python modules used to carry out the data analysis.
-Although the functions are customised to my own use-case, it is possible to follow the method and use my implementations in your own code.
+The repository contains Python modules used to carry out a very specific data analysis using ALMA, MUSE and ancillary Hubble Space Telescope (HST), Spitzer Space Telescope (SST) datasets and VLA datasets.

+A test module is included in addition to test datasets from the data sources:

+- <a href="http://archive.eso.org/cms.html">ESO Archive</a>
+- <a href="https://archive.stsci.edu/hst/">HST Archive</a>
+- <a href="https://irsa.ipac.caltech.edu/data/SPITZER/docs/spitzerdataarchives/">SST Archive</a>
+- <a href="https://science.nrao.edu/facilities/vla/archive/index">VLA Archive</a>

 Python libraries used:
 - For astronomy: MPDAF, AstroPy, WCS